TJ Friedl Player Props: Reds vs. Pirates

 TJ Friedl At The Plate

-- In 19 games played this year, he has homered in two of them.
+- He has hit a long ball in two of 21 games played this season, and in 2.4% of his plate appearances.

-- In five games this year (26.3%), Friedl has picked up an RBI, including two games with multiple runs batted in.
+- Friedl has driven in a run in five games this year (23.8%), including two games with multiple runs batted in.

-- He has scored at least once six times this season (31.6%), including one multi-run game.
+- He has scored at least one run six times this season (28.6%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.